thennarasur/Web-Analytics/README.md

 **Description**
 ---
-   We analyse some important metrics such as session duration, bounce rate, exit rate of an  online shoppers.
-These metrics are brought on in a dashboard so that marketing team would get holistic view of the customers intention.
+   We want to analyse online shoppers behaviour on an e-commerce website.
+To analyse and make decision making process easier, some important metrics such as session duration, bounce rate, exit rate of a website are brought on in a dashboard so that marketing team would get holistic view of the customers intention.

 [View the project in Tableau public](https://public.tableau.com/app/profile/thennarasu6605/viz/WebAnalytics_16262338595770/Dashboard1)